barrydit/codeinsync/README.md

   Demo Loading...
 </p>

 Front-end interface for php composer and git (push/pull).
-I intend to make it a lot simplier to install php libraries from packagist and github, and that I wanted to be able to just plug the code into it, and make it work.
+I intend to make it a lot simplier to install php libraries from it with composer (packagist) and github, and that I want to be able to just plug the code right into it, and make it work.
 I also wanted to show my skills off.
 I realize there are many other peoples content/images that are copyrighted, but if you ask nicely, they will be removed.

 ![app_ace_editor](https://github.com/user-attachments/assets/ff747b1a-3bc5-4a07-8aaf-c92eaf287249)